zarexalvindaria/embedded-systems-programming/README.md

-# Projects for Programming Embedded Systems (PEmbedS)
+# Programming Embedded Systems (PEMBEDS) Projects

-These are the projects I made under my Programming Embedded Systems subject @ Asia Pacific College.
-We used Tinkercad to program an Arduino microcontroller.
+These are the projects I made under my Programming Embedded Systems class @ Asia Pacific College.
+Used Tinkercad to program an Arduino microcontroller.